-As Czech school registers were published short time ago on FamilySearch website, I have decided to write two blog posts - one about Czech basic education and another about these school registers.
-So let's get to the first part, history of our basic education system from its beginning to the first half of 20th century.
+As Czech school registers were published a short time ago on FamilySearch website, I have decided to write two blog posts - one about Czech basic education and another about these school registers.
+So let's get to the first part, history of the Czech basic education system from its beginning to the first half of 20th century.

-Many people have education system connected to the person of Empress Marie Terezie who reigned between 1740 and 1780.
-She was the one to set up the system as we know it today - mandatory school attendance etc. But schools were much older than that.
-First of them which were founded in the early medieval ages were focused mainly on education of priests and monks.
-Schools were founded in the monasteries or by large parishes but there were affordable by the rich only.
+Many people have the education system connected to the person of Empress Marie Terezie who reigned between 1740 and 1780.
+She was the one to set up the system as we know it today - the mandatory school attendance etc. But schools were much older than that.
+First of them which were founded in the early medieval ages were focused mainly on education of future priests and monks.
+Schools were founded in the monasteries or by large parishes but only the rich could afford them those days.
 Common people received no basic education as reading or math skills, they just somehow learnt what they needed in daily life.

 Village school in 19th century.
 Source: WikiMedia.

 This began to change in 18th century when schools were founded even in smaller parishes - but still schools were affordable only for those of higher rural classes and to boys only.
 This was still valid in the times of Marie Terezie and it was one of the reasons why she decided to change the system and provide the basic education to everyone.

 Marie Terezie issued an act in 1774 (General school regulations) which set up mandatory school attendance for all children between 6 and 12 years of age (yes, even the girls).
 Schools had to be founded in all parish villages and "trivium" (reading, writing and simple math) had to be taught in these schools.
 These parish schools had often just one class where all children from the parish should be present - as you see in the picture above, it could have been quite crowdy.